feenkcom/RemoteServiceReplication/design/UserCodeProtection.md

 ### Service Debugging Hook

 Should an unhandled exception occur during the evaluation of a `Message`, RSR will call into the receiving `Service` giving it an opportunity to debug the exception.
-This is accomplished through the use of the `#debugMessage:raising:using:` selector.
+This is accomplished through the use of the `#debug:raisedDuring:answerUsing:` selector.
 RSR will provide a default implementation which breaks the promise with information about the exception and stack.

 This method could also fulfill the `Promise` using the provided `Resolver`.